specklesystems/speckle-docs/user/support-tables.md

 ### Supported Elements

 The Archicad connector is still in Alpha and being developed.
-Geometry and mesh based support is comprehensive, almost all of the built elements are support.
+Geometry and mesh based support is comprehensive and almost all of the built elements are supported.
 Let us know what would be particularly useful to you and we will make sure to prioritise them!

 | Type                | Send | Receive |    Status     |                       Notes                       |
 | ------------------- | :--: | :-----: | :-----------: | :-----------------------------------------------: |